 We are a powerful multinational team

-Around 90 employees from more than 20 nations currently work at HIRI.
+More than 100 employees from over 20 nations currently work at HIRI.
 From the Würzburg Medical Campus, we conduct research and work in an international network, and we regularly organize internal and external specialist events to facilitate exchange and knowledge transfer.

 We foster the next generation of scientists